Optimizing the Network Topology of a Linear Reservoir Computer: System Model and Reservoir Dynamics

 Equations \eqref{decoupled_RC} and \eqref{individual reservior} provide a modal decomposition for the reservoir dynamics.

 The implications of the modal decomposition of an RC are significant and are illustrated in Fig.\ \ref{dec_coup_RC}.
 Panel (a) of this figure shows a coupled reservoir, where nodes are interconnected, whereas panel (b) illustrates a decoupled reservoir computer, in which the reservoir is decomposed into independent modes without node-to-node connections.
-In particular, the fact that an RC can be decomposed into a number of independent modes (see Fig.\ \ref{dec_coup_RC}) has important implications and arguably several advantages in terms of RC robustness, scalability, repurposability, and interoperability.
-Another fundamental advantage is the possibility of more easily optimizing the structure of a reservoir, as it reduces the parameter space over which the optimization is performed from $N^2$ entries of the matrix $A$ to only $N$ eigenvalues.
+In particular, the fact that an RC can be decomposed into a number of independent modes (see Fig.\ \ref{dec_coup_RC}) has important implications and arguably several advantages in terms of RC robustness, scalability, and modularity. {Next we briefly comment on each one of these advantages.
+Robustness arises from the fact that intentional or accidental removal of a single node (or of a set of the nodes) will not propagate to the others.
+Scalability is achieved since increasing the dimension of the reservoir simply corresponds to adding more individual nodes.
+This may have a considerable advantage in experimental setting, as it removes the need to wire different nodes in a complicated network structure.
+Finally, modularity is achieved when a complex structure is replaced by smaller, manageable, and interchangeable components.} Another fundamental advantage is the possibility of more easily optimizing the structure of a reservoir, as it reduces the parameter space over which the optimization is performed from $N^2$ entries of the matrix $A$ to only $N$ eigenvalues.
 This is specifically what we do in this paper.

 The solution of Eq.\ \eqref{individual reservior}, is given by,

 where the first term on the left-hand side of \eqref{qq} is the free evolution, which by the assumption of stable reservoir dynamics goes to zero for large $t$.
 For large $t$, each mode $q_i$ differs from the others through the coefficient $\lambda_i$, while the particular modal amplitude is given by $c_i$.